viet34tqc/notebook/technical-terms.md

 - Paint: Following layout recalculations, the browser renders the visual features of each element, like colors, borders, and shadows.
 - Composite: The browser then combines the painted layers to produce the final image displayed on the screen.

 Reflows can be heavy on the CPU as they involve complex algorithms for processing CSS rules and determining element alignment and constraints within the page’s layout.

+## JS context

+In technical terms, context refers to the object which a function belongs or is bound to.
+We can say that it refers to the `this` value inside a function

 ## Bundle